 In fact, a personal loan could help you to build your credit score and get credit in the future if you can prove you’re a reliable borrower with regular, on-time payments.

-A loan is a helpful way to get money quickly and spread the cost of large purchases or projects over a period of time and is generally a cheaper alternative to credit cards or other types of borrowing.
+A loan can be useful if you’re looking to spread the cost of significant purchases or to fund major projects; they’re often a cheaper alternative to credit cards or other types of borrowing.

 The best loan companies offer low interest rates with flexible payment options, and as long as you stick to your repayment terms, a loan can be a low risk borrowing method.

 Whilst there are some advantages to taking out a loan, it’s always worth weighing up the pros and cons.
 Here’s some of the pitfalls to watch for:

 Only take a loan as a last option.
 If you can afford to pay for purchases or projects with cash or savings, you might be better off choosing those methods of payment over a loan.

 Cheap loans are not always the best loans - if you want to borrow money online it’s good to know what to look for.

 Make sure you understand the overall costs of the loan; the total amount payable could end up being more than you think.
 Interest and other fees will always make borrowing to finance purchases or services more expensive.

 The lower the interest rate, the cheaper your loan will be, although you may not get the advertised rate.
 Our loan comparisons will include the typical APR (Annual Percentage Rate) for each lender, helping you get an idea of the cost of the loan before you apply. .

 Borrowing over a shorter period of time will generally help to reduce the overall cost of your loan, but you’ll need to make sure you balance keeping the total cost down with being able to afford the monthly repayments.